erda-project/erda-ui/modules/components/README.md

 - run `npm run test` to mark sure no breaking change or bugs
 - commit code with command `git cz` in order to generate formatted commit information
 - raise a pull request

+## How to release version

+Since some pnpm issue, maintainers should use ` pnpm i --shamefully-hoist` to install packages again.
+Then run the build script